AlloyCI/alloy_ci/doc/README.md

 no need to run them manually.

 Continue over to [First Run](#first-run) to set up the admin user for your instance.

+### Reverse proxy

+You can use ngnix as a reverse proxy for AlloyCI and its Docker Container, if you don't want to directly expose the container.
+The setup is the same as with any other reverse proxy configuration, and you can find and example in the [nginx.conf.example](../nginx.conf.example) file.

 ## Deploy to Heroku